nomppy/nomppy.github.io/content/posts/msu.md

 This is Dickinson's "[I Measure Every Grief I Meet](https://poets.org/poem/i-measure-every-grief-i-meet-561)".
 I encourage everyone to read it.
 Dickinson knows everything.

-In this moment, we need to have compassion and empathy towards one another.
-As Master Ooguay said, "Be slow to anger, and quick to understanding."[^6] We need to remember, as Dickinson would say, that we're all wearing the same cross.

 Our grief is not less than or greater than the griefs of other tragedies.
 It is not based on how far away you were from the gunshots.
 How safe you felt.
 It is not ignorable, even if friends and family members ignore it or call you "sensitive" for not doing the same.